Georgia vs. Tennessee NCAA Football Odds, Plays and Insights | November 13, 2021

 - Tennessee has four wins against the spread in nine games this season.

-- This year, the Volunteers are winless against the spread when entering a game as an underdog of 20.5 points or more.

-- Tennessee's games this year have eclipsed the over/under in 66.7% of its opportunities (six times in nine games with a set point total).
+- Tennessee's games this season have hit the over on six of nine set point totals (66.7%).

-- When Tennessee puts up more than 6.6 points, it is 4-5 against the spread and 5-4 overall.
+- Tennessee is 4-5 against the spread and 5-4 overall when the team puts up more than 6.6 points.

-- When Tennessee picks up over 232.4 yards, the team is 4-5 against the spread and 5-4 overall.
+- When Tennessee picks up more than 232.4 yards, the team is 4-5 against the spread and 5-4 overall.

-- The Volunteers have turned the ball over nine times, four fewer times than the Bulldogs have forced turnovers (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.